Shredderroy/aizynthtrain/README.md

+This repository has been replaced by [AiZynthModels](https://github.com/MolecularAI/aizynthmodels).
+Among other things, AiZynthModels includes all data processing and model training pipelines as well as a collection of models.

 # aizynthtrain

 aizynthtrain is a collection of routines, configurations and pipelines for training synthesis prediction models for the AiZynthFinder software.